 - The Creative Industries research uses Dun & Bradstreet data to document the number of arts-related businesses and employees in any geographical region or political jurisdiction.
 We have found a uniform under-representation of nonprofit arts organizations in the Dun & Bradstreet database, and consequently, in our data.
 If you don't have a D&B number, then you are not represented in the data.
 Do you part to help advance the arts in America - Sign up and Be Counted!

-- If you come across mistakes such as seat changes please bring them to our attention.
+- If you come across mistakes (e.g., political seat changes) please bring them to our attention.